 Learn how to eat gluten free when you dine out and travel.
-I am happy to share my tips and tricks to help you learn how to eat gluten free at home and in restaurants.
+I am happy to share all of my tips and tricks to help you learn how to eat gluten free at home and in restaurants in this gluten free resource.
 This is an excellent introduction to gluten free living!

 If you are new to gluten-free living, you will want to check out my Gluten Free Resources to learn how to cook, bake, dine out, and thrive with a gluten-free lifestyle!